Who do you think provides a better service?

 This approach can involve a lot more downtime and frustration for employees, who will have to wait until a technician is available rather than receiving help at the first sign of a problem.

-Proactive vs Reactive IT Support: Which Do You Need?
+Proactive vs Reactive IT Support Services: Which Do You Need?

 Proactive IT support is a more modern approach to fixing problems before they occur.
 Reactive IT support refers to a traditional approach that relies on fixing problems as they occur.
 While both are IT support services, there’s a lot of difference it can make to an organization.